djheery/neovim-config/README.md

 Make sure to change `_after` back to `after`.

-There again you probably shouldn't use this repo to set your self up.
+There again **you probably shouldn't use this repo to set your self up**.

 Instead use something like [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) or ThePrimagens tutorial [Zero to LSP](https://www.youtube.com/watch?v=w7i4amO_zaE&t=438s) - Although the latter is maybe not so great for actually learning, just following along.